Have questions about Autism Spectrum Disorder?

 As mentioned, there is a wide range of symptoms attributable to an ASD diagnosis.
 Common symptoms include (but are not limited to):

-diminished interest in social relationships, obsessive interests, repetitive motor behaviors (hand flapping, jumping, pacing), speech or communication delays, inability to tolerate changes to their environment or routine, ritualized behaviors (e.g., lining toys up, arranging items in a certain way), lowered frustration tolerance, tantrums, aggression, hitting oneself, social withdrawal (e.g. “being in their own world”), loss of previously learned skills
+diminished interest in social relationships, obsessive interests, repetitive motor behaviors (hand flapping, jumping, pacing), speech or communication delays, inability to tolerate changes to their environment or routine, ritualized behaviors (e.g., lining toys up, arranging items in a certain way), lowered frustration tolerance, tantrums, aggression, hitting oneself, social withdrawal (e.g. “being in their own world”), and loss of previously learned skills

 ASD is known as a spectrum disorder.
-Each individual will display the core deficits, but those deficits may be
+Each individual will display the core deficits, but those deficits may be manifested in different ways.

 What causes ASD?